stacksjs/contributing/README.md

 # Contributing

-First off, thank you for taking the time to contribute to the Stacks ecosystem ❤️

 > [!NOTE]
-> All projects are written using at least one _(or all)_ of the following techologies: _[TypeScript][typescript], [Bun][bun], [Vite][vite], [Vue][vue], and [Tauri][tauri]_
+> First off, thank you for taking the time to contribute to the Stacks ecosystem 💙_

 ## 💭 Knowledge

-### TypeScript

-Early on, it's important to note that these projects are written with [TypeScript][typescript].
-If you're unfamiliar with it _(or any typed languages)_ then this may feel like a slight roadblock.
-However, there's never a truly perfect time to start learning it, so ... why not today?
+All projects are written using at least one _(or all)_ of the following techologies: _[TypeScript][typescript], [Bun][bun], [Vite][vite], [Vue][vue], and [Tauri][tauri]._

-_Don't be discouraged.
-You will get by learning on-the-fly as you review some of the examples within the codebase.
-Every project is very approachable (and readable)._
+Early on, it's important to note that while some of the technologies may be new to you, don't get discouraged.
+With basic JavaScript, HTML and CSS skills, you will get by learning on-the-fly, as you review some of the examples within the codebases. _Every project is very approachable (and readable)._

 ### Get Started

 Head over to the [repository][stacks] on GitHub and click the Fork button in the top right corner.

 After the project has been forked, run the following commands in your terminal:

 ```bash
 gh repo clone stacksjs/stacks